BARBARA HEPWORTH: woman artist quotes on sculpture (Oval) art and life by the famous female sculptor in modern English abstract art; + biography facts

-Barbara Hepworth: ‘Forms in movement’, 1957-59
+Barbara Hepworth: ‘Forms in movement’, 1957-59 |

-- I do not want to make a stone horse that is trying to and cannot smell the air.
+– I do not want to make a stone horse that is trying to and cannot smell the air.
 How lovely is the horse’s sensitive nose, the dogs moving ears and deep eyes; but to me these are not stone forms and the love of them and the emotion can only be expressed in more abstract terms.
-I do not want to make a machine that cannot fulfil its essential purpose; but to make exactly the right relation of masses, a living thing in stone, to express my awareness and thought of these things.
+I do not want to make a machine that cannot fulfill its essential purpose; but to make exactly the right relation of masses, a living thing in stone, to express my awareness and thought of these things.

 - A constructive work is an embodiment of freedom itself, and is unconsciously perceived, even by those who are consciously against it.
 The desire to live is the strongest universal emotion, it springs from the depths of our unconscious sensibility – and the desire to give life is our most potent, constructive, conscious expression of this intuition.

-* woman sculptor, source of her artist quotes on sculpture art, works and life ‘Circle’ 1937; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
-279 (English woman artist, creating her abstract art works in stone and bronze & paintings; at the bottom some links for more detailed biography facts)
+* Barabara Hepworth’s quote from ‘Circle’ 1937; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
+279

 - I have always been interested in oval or ovoid shapes.
 The first carvings were simple realistic oval forms of the human head or of a bird.
 Gradually my interest grew in more abstract values – the weight, poise and curvature of the ovoid as a basic form.
 The carving and piercing of such a form seems to open up an infinite variety of continuous curves in the third dimension, changing in accordance with the contours of the original ovoid and with the degree of penetration of the material.
 Here is a sufficient field for exploration to last a lifetime…